-In the second of a four-part series, the Prospect looks at where the GOP presidential candidates are headed.
+In the last installment of a four-part series, the Prospect looks at where the GOP presidential candidates are headed.